Why We Are Celebrating All Former Daily Times MDs - Fidelis Anosike - TheBoss Newspaper

 That should be in 1991.
 In 2004, Daily Times was put up for sale.
 Before then, they have tried to sell the shares through public offer through the stock exchange, but it failed.
 So they resorted to Core Investor Sales, which refers to a situation where whoever buys it, manages it.
 Then we were already a thriving communication company, and so felt that we needed a media voice and had to create a media company.
 Even then, I was already involved in some creative works for ThisDay, and that was how I met Chief Dele Momodu.
 I had a lot of background knowledge.
 I reasoned that if I had to make my dream known, I needed a media voice.
 So I entered the bid as the only company involved, others were through consultants.
 We were pre-qualified, and made a deposit of $10,000 and put in our technical bid.
 We were number one.
 We actually scored 81 per cent.
 This terrain was known to me.
 I learnt under the Dele Momodu and Nduka Obaigbena; these are men who are far ahead of their time.
 I’m sure that until Dele celebrated 60, people may have been thinking he was 90, and so was Nduka.
 They are my pillars including Akanbi Aduba, when it comes to how I was able to understand Nigeria and how it works.
 I connected with their energy which was infectious.

 At that point I already had $1 million for the bid bond.
 This is a security for your integrity, and so no bank will lend you money for bid.
 You can only finance it with equity.
 It is money you lose if at the end of the day, you did not pay.
-Daily Times Bid Bond then was $100 million.
+Daily Times Bid Bond then was N100 million.
 You know they have earlier tried selling it via shares, hoping people will buy and someone will acquire the majority, but nobody came in.
 This was because the media industry in Nigeria is not bankable; it has not been restructured so it doesn’t have capital flowing into it.
 We bided N1.25 billion.
 In the first place, we bided N327 million, secondly, we bided eight hundred and something million.
 In all they were about N500 million above us.
 But we knew the bid was in two rounds.
 In the second round, we bided N1.25 billion, and we won.

 When we bought Daily Times, its liability was N1.9 billion; the assets was N2.3 billion; the enterprise value was N700 and something million.
 We bought Daily Times at almost twice the price the government was hoping to get.
 It is on record, and I was 35 years old then.
 This underscores what you can do when you believe in Nigeria.
 I can bet money that things can work in Nigeria.
 Normally, nobody will give an Igbo man to buy Daily Times.

 Daily Times have had seven managing directors and top executives from southwest.
 The company was created by Adeyemo Alakija and the group.
-It went on to have Babatunde Jose, Segun Osoba, Tunde Ojeniyi, Boriola and the rest of them from the southwest.
+It went on to have Alhaji Babatunde Jose, Aremu Segun Osoba, Tunde Oseni, Dr Yemi Ogunbiyi and the rest of them from the southwest.
 As far as people were concerned, Daily Times was the biggest mouthpiece for the country.
 At one time, Babatunde Jose was asked if he would run for president, and he said he was already chairman of Daily Times.
 That was how big Daily Times was.
-It was the the fourth estate of the realm.
+It was the fourth estate of the realm.

 Because I did appreciate the enormity of what I took upon my shoulder when I took it over, the commercial problems arising from property though I’m a property person as an aside.
 The only I own in Abuja was bought with my money.
 No government or minister to claim to have given me anything.
 There were about 400 staff in the company then, and money from government was not going to be coming anymore.
 So we had to restructure.
 We had to downsize, and fought with the union for two years. during the fight with the union, the business was closed down.
 Then Hallmark Bank, which loaned us the money took over the company.
 We didn’t recover the company through legal means until September, 2007.
 So, I acquired the company in 2004, it was hijacked by Hallmark Bank.
 Everyone was interested in the assets and no one will thinking about the liabilities.
 We had to go to court.
 There was this man who joined us at Folio Communications; his mission was to revive it, and put it on the same pedestal as New York Times.
 He employed people from all walks of life; both Nigerians and Africans to make it a model.
 We knew that without a dominant and strong media organisations in Nigeria, the issues of national development will fail.
 That is why in America, we have Fox, CCN etc on their ideological beliefs, and tied to politics.
 Without a strong media, there will be fragmentation, and that explains why the masses don’t have a voice – an ideological voice then becomes commercialised and a merchandise.
 We wanted to make Daily Times what it used to be.
 Thereafter, all sorts of people started taking us to court.
 All these people came from third parties because I acquired Daily Times alone with nobody’s assistance.
 Like the typical Nigeria, everything is contentious not to talk of when you acquire a national asset.
 We adapted to many things in the cause of all these.
 So the first Times Heroes Awards we did was massively supported.
 We interacted with many governors in the process.
-We see what Nyesom Wike of Rivers State is doing today.
+You see what Nyesom Wike of Rivers State is doing today.
 We are proud of him.
 We were the only one that saw the character the man brought with him from day one, and gave him award.
 We gave award to people like Bello of Kogi State.
 You know sometimes you have to encourage people with potential or you lose them.
 What makes you tough is working and performing in tough circumstance like Wike.
 And that why people respect Aliko Dangote, because walking out on Aliko is walking out on Nigeria.
 When his refinery starts operation, 90,000 people will be employed.
 It is about job, job, job – that is what will bring international development.
-We use dangote cement, GB tomato and Kebbi without remembering that are owned by Fulanis – they are not just herders.
+We use Dangote cement, GB tomato and Kebbi rice without remembering that they are owned by Fulanis – they are not just herders.
 There is good in every part of the country, and in everybody.

 Why did you retain the name Daily Times after acquiring it?
 Is it because of the its influence